mitesp/espider/README.md

 **Pushing**: Please `git pull --rebase` (no merge commits allowed!).<sup>[4](#footnote-rebase)</sup>

 **Resolving conflicts**: If you run into conflicts, try fixing, readding the files, and calling `git rebase --continue`.
 If that doesn't work, consider aborting, squashing, then rebasing.
 If you're super worried about screwing up git, ask someone else for help!

 ## Pull Requests

 For anything that isn't a minor change, create a new branch (`git checkout -b branch-name)`) and do all your work there.
 Then create a pull request (easiest to do in the UI) and ask someone else to review your changes.
 After all comments have been resolved, you can then merge all your changes into `master` using the `Squash and Merge` button.

+### Pull Request Message

+Include details about the changes made in the PR.
+Talk about how you tested the change, to ensure it was robust.
 If a PR involves frontend changes, make sure to include screenshots of the changes in the PR message.

 # Deploying